-Onkyo-Original DSP Listening Modes
+■ Onkyo-Original DSP Listening Modes

-Listening Mode Description Input Source Speaker Layout Orchestra Suitable for classical or operatic music, this mode emphasizes the surround channels in order to widen the stereo image, and simulates the natural MONO STEREO 5.1 7.1 1 Orchestra reverberation of a large hall.
-5.1ch Unplugged Suitable for acoustic instruments, vocals, and jazz, this mode emphasizes the front stereo image, giving the impression of being right in front of the stage.
-7.1ch DTS-ES Unplugged DIEX Studio-Mix Suitable for rock or pop music, listening to music in this mode creates a lively sound field with a powerful acoustic image, like being at a club or rock Studio-Mix concert.
+Listening Mode Description Input Source Speaker Layout Orchestra Orchestra Suitable for classical or operatic music, this mode emphasizes the surround channels in order to widen the stereo image, and simulates the natural MONO STEREO 5.2 7.2 9.2 reverberation of a large hall.
+5.1ch Unplugged Unplugged Suitable for acoustic instruments, vocals, and jazz, this mode emphasizes the front stereo image, giving the impression of being right in front of the stage.
+7.1ch DTS-ES MEX Studio-Mix Suitable for rock or pop music, listening to music in this mode creates a lively sound field with a powerful acoustic image, like being at a club or rock Studio-Mix concert.
 TV Logic This mode adds realistic acoustics to TV shows produced in a TV studio, surround effects to the entire sound, and clarity to voices.
 TV Logic Game-RPG In this mode, the sound has a dramatic feel with a similar atmosphere to Orchestra mode.
 Game-RPG Game-Action In this mode, sound localization is distinct with emphasis on bass.
 Game-Action Game-Rock In this mode, sound pressure is emphasized to heighten live feel.
-Game - Rock Game-Sports In this mode, reverberation is increased and sound localization decreased slightly.
+Game-Rock Game-Sports In this mode, reverberation is increased and sound localization decreased slightly.
 Game-Sports All Ch Stereo Ideal for background music, this mode fills the entire listening area with stereo sound from the front, surround, and surround back speakers.
-3.1 5.17.1 ^{1} All Ch Stereo Full Mono In this mode, all speakers output the same sound in mono, so the sound you hear is the same regardless of where you are within the listening room.
-Full Mono T-D (Theater- Dimensional) With this mode you can enjoy a virtual surround sound even with only two or three speakers.
-This works by controlling how sounds reach the listener's left and right ears.
-Good results may not be possible if there's too much 2.13.15.1 7.1 T - D reverb, so we recommend that you use this mode in an environment with little or no natural reverb.
+3.2 5.2 7.2 9.2 All Ch Stereo ,, 3.2 Full Mono In this mode, all speakers output the same sound in mono, so the sound you hear is the same regardless of where you are within the listening room.
+Full Mono incar is the same regardless of where you are within the instelling fooling T-D (Theater- Dimensional) With this mode you can enjoy a virtual surround sound even with only two or three speakers.
+This works by controlling how sounds reach the listener's 2.23.25.2 7.2 9.2 T - D left and right ears.
+Good results may not be possible if there's too much reverb, so we recommend that you use this mode in an environment with little or no natural reverb.
+(VIE)

-Listening Modes
+■ Listening Modes

-Listening Mode Description Input Source Speaker Layout Direct Direct In this mode, audio from the input source is output without surround-sound processing.
-The speaker configuration (presence of speakers) and speaker distance settings are enabled, but much of the processing set via Home menu is disabled.
+Listening Mode Description Input Source Speaker Layout Direct In this mode, audio from the input source is output without surround-sound processing.
+The speaker configuration (presence of speakers) and speaker MONO STEREO 2.2 3.2 5.2 7.2 1 9.2 Direct distance settings are enabled, but much of the processing set via Home menu 5.1ch is disabled.
 A/V Sync does not have effect on the analog audio.
-See "Advanced Setup" for more details (\rightarrow page 43).
-MONO STEREO 5.1ch 7.1ch DTS-ES 2.1 3.15.1 7.12 Stereo Stereo Sound is output from the front left and right speakers and subwoofer.
-DIEX 2.1 3.1 5.1 7.1 Mono Use this mode when watching an old movie with a mono soundtrack, or use it with the foreign language soundtracks recorded in the left and right 1 Мопо channels of some movies.
+See "Advanced Setup" for more details (→ page 45).
+7.1ch DTS-ES Stereo Sound is output from the front left and right speakers and subwoofer.
+DIEX 2.2 3.2 5.2 7.2 9.2 Stereo 1.2 9.2 Mono Use this mode when watching an old movie with a mono soundtrack, or use it with the foreign language soundtracks recorded in the left and right Mono channels of some movies.
 It can also be used with DVDs or other sources containing multiplexed audio, such as karaoke DVDs.
-Multichannel Multich This mode is for use with PCM multichannel sources.
-5.1ch 7.1ch 3.1 5.1 7.1
+Multichannel This mode is for use with PCM multichannel sources.
+5.1ch 3.2 5.2 7.2 Multich 7.1ch 9.2